robert-westenberger/knowledgebase/web-development/interviewing/front-end/react-js.md

 Stores its own state internally, and you query the DOM using a `ref` to find its current value when you need it.

 # What are Higher-Order components and why are they useful?
+A HOC is a function that takes a component as a parameter and returns a new component.
+## Uses
+1. Code reuse, logic abstraction
+2. Render hijacking
+3. State abstraction and manipulation
+4. Props manipulation

+# What are some limitations of things you shouldn't do in the component's render method?
+- Don't call setState.. itll cause an infinite loop
+- Don't interact with the browser (that should be in componentDidMount or a useEffect hook)